 Innovation and technology will clearly be critical.
 The energy industry already employs some highly effective water technologies.
 And we're getting better at recovering and recycling water, including waste water from communities close to operations.
 For example at Shell's Groundbirch tight gas project in Canada, we are funding a water recycling plant for the nearby city of Dawson Creek.
-The plant will treat sewage water so that it can be re-used in our operations, and for other industrial and municipal purposes, such as water for sports fields.
+The plant will treat sewage water so that it can be re-used in our operations, and for other industrial and "...industrial companies will be able to make more considered strategic and operational decisions in a world of growing water scarcity."